kaasops/vector-operator/docs/specification.md

     </tr>
     <tr>
         <td>envFrom</td>
-        <tf>envFrom that will be added to Vector pod.
+        <td>envFrom that will be added to Vector pod.
 By default - not set</td>
     </tr>
 </table>